srevn/cec-control/docs/configuration.md

 # Name displayed by the CEC device on the network
 DeviceName = CEC Control

-# Whether to automatically power on devices
+# Whether to automatically wake the TV when usb is powered
 AutoPowerOn = false

-# Whether to automatically wake the AVR
+# Whether to wake the AVR automatically when the source is activated
 AutoWakeAVR = false

-# Whether to activate as a source
+# Whether to activate as source on the bus when starting the application
 ActivateSource = false

-# Whether to use system audio mode
+# Whether to use audiosystem mode
 SystemAudioMode = false

-# Whether to power off connected devices on system standby
+# Whether to put this PC in standby mode when the TV is switched off
 PowerOffOnStandby = false

+# Specific device addresses to wake up (comma-separated list of addresses, 0-15)
+WakeDevices =

+# Specific device addresses to power off (comma-separated list of addresses, 0-15)
+PowerOffDevices =
 ```

 ### Daemon Section